X

 8. Establish a culture of observability

 To fully realize the benefits of observability, organizations must use it to identify and solve problems proactively.
-This often stems from a culture of questioning, where the key metrics are identified, and mechanisms are used to obtain answers.
-To use observability to its fullest extent, user education and training might be required.
+This often stems from a culture of questioning -- where the key metrics are identified and mechanisms are used to obtain answers.
+To use observability to its fullest, user education and training might be required.

-Once observability becomes a mindset and people start seeking answers to the right questions, the effect of observability is reinforced by itself.
+Once observability becomes a mindset and people start seeking answers to the right questions, the effect of observability reinforces itself.
 Answers to problems can be sought from the data.
-In addition to that, the data also guides the evolution and strategy of businesses and systems.
+In addition, the data guides the evolution and strategy of businesses and systems.
+As AI-driven systems and automated remediation workflows become more prevalent, observability roles evolve beyond traditional operations, requiring specialists who understand both infrastructure and machine-learning pipelines.
 A well-architected observability setup can champion this approach by making information available and visible.

 9. Use AI and machine learning to augment staff capabilities

-There is an increased proliferation of machine learning algorithms and AI in assistive identification of imminent failures, remedy identification and triaging of issues.
-Although some of these are still at a nascent stage, they can often reliably provide the required assistive support by automatically highlighting the issue that hasn't been seen before, identifying effect and severity and generating alerts.
+There is an increased proliferation of machine learning algorithms and AI in assistive identification of imminent failures, remedy identification and issue triage.
+Although some of these are still at a nascent stage, they can often reliably provide the required assistive support by automatically highlighting the issue that hasn't been seen before, identifying its effect and severity and generating alerts.

-Although observability can bring transparency to a system, a poorly managed approach can result in two particularly adverse effects, particularly related to alerts and data amounts.
+Although observability can bring transparency to a system, a poorly managed approach can result in several adverse effects -- particularly related to alerts and data volume.
+Here are the most common traps.

-The first of these effects is that distributed systems observability tools often generate large amounts of statistical noise.
+The first of these effects is that distributed systems observability tools often generate substantial statistical noise.
 Teams can feel overwhelmed with constant alerts that might or might not require attention, and those alerts become useless if developers increasingly ignore them.
-As a result, critical events go undetected until complete catastrophe strikes.
+As a result, critical events go undetected until a catastrophic event occurs.

 Next Steps